Get In Touch

 Rarotonga

-The entry point to the Cook Islands, where the flights come in to.
-Well worth spending a few days to understand and enjoy the place.
-We recommend spending at least a week and living like a local.
+Rarotonga is the entry point to the Cook Islands, where the flights land.
+It's well worth spending a few days here to understand and enjoy the place.
+We recommend spending at least a week and living like a local, perhaps from one of our carefully chosen Rarotonga villas.

 The dogs tend to be all collared and owned, cared for, but wander around as they wish.
 I found this 'dogs in the community' aspect fascinating as you read about that sort of thing in history books but don't often get a chance to see it working, and working well.